learn-co-curriculum/SENG-LIVE-Phase-4-121222/04_client_server_communication_II/Readme.md

     - To test these errors, and an exception will need to be raised from the request.
     - In the Production controller, under the update action add ! to update.
 This will cause it to raise a RecordInvalid exception.

     - An update request may raise another kind of exception if the record can not be located.
-Producion.find raises a RecordNotFound exception.
+Production.find raises a RecordNotFound exception.

     - Add a new rescue_from at the top of the controller that will invoke a method called `render_not_found` that takes an error as a parameter and will send a response with the not found error.